Aggravated DUI Criminal Defense Attorney to Fight your South Florida Charge

 What does Rossen Law Firm do to make sure you aren’t impacted by your past mistakes for the rest of your life?
 To start with, we set up a free strategy meeting with you.
 During this meeting, we’ll discuss what happened during the incident, what’s going on in your case, what strategies we think will work for you, and what you want to see as a resolution for your case.
 That’s our goal for the first meeting.

 After that, we’ll start working on your actual case - speaking with the prosecutor and judge about what we want to do next, conducting depositions of the police officers that responded or made the arrest or getting in contact with potential witnesses, filing motions to get your case resolved, and more.
 We keep open lines of communication with all parties involved - the prosecutor, our client (you), and anyone else who might be involved.

-Aggravated DUI Defenses
+Aggravated DUI Defenses in Florida

 - Valid explanations for your appearance or behavior: There are a number of reasons why your eyes could be red, or you may have been weaving in and out of lanes for a moment or two.
 Sometimes arrests for DUI are just a matter of bad timing and weird coincidences.
 When this happens, we are ready to make those arguments on your behalf.

 - Causation: This is a sticky argument, but sometimes it can work for certain types of aggravated DUI cases.
 If we can show that your conduct did not lead to the end result that the State is alleging occurred, we could have a pretty good chance of getting your charges reduced.

 - Illegal Stop: This argument works for most, but not all, types of aggravated DUI.
 For a second, third, fourth, etc. DUI, we can attempt to argue that the police officer who pulled you over lacked probable cause and had no reason to stop you.
 Thus, anything he discovered should be inadmissible in court - leading to your charges getting reduced or even completely dropped.